top of page

 The area was also alive with ancient oak woodlands and abundant wildlife including fish, turtles, beavers, otters, owls, deer, elk, and black bear.

-Still when the massive 28-mile canal, which starts at Damen Avenue in Chicago and flows southwest to Lockport where it joins the Des Plaines, opened, its impact was immediate and it was heralded as an engineering marvel.
+Still when the massive 28-mile canal, which starts at Ashland Avenue in Chicago and flows southwest to Lockport where it joins the Des Plaines, opened, its impact was immediate and it was recognized as an engineering marvel.

 The Canal, along with the Cal-Sag Channel completed in 1922, formed a permanent connection between the Mississippi and Great Lakes basins.
 It was a strategically located waterway which attracted industry and commercial enterprise which continue to thrive to this day.